-The trust's income is obtained from the ESFA in the form of a General Annual Grant (GAG), the use of which is restricted to particular purposes; i.e. the objects of the Academy Trust.
+The trust's income is obtained from the EFSA in the form of a General Annual Grant (GAG), the use of which is restricted to particular purposes; i.e. the objects of the trust.
 The GAG received during the period covered by this report and the associated expenditure is shown as restricted funds in the Statement of Financial Activities.
-The trust also receive High Needs Funding from Local Authorities.
-In addition, the Academy generates income through the hire of facilities and services and actively seeks to be successful in bidding for grants.
+We also receive High Needs Funding from Local Authorities.
+In addition, the academy generates income through the hire of facilities and services and actively seeks to be successful in bidding for grants.